 Canada

-A handshake is the standard business greeting.
-Canadians value politeness and modesty and avoid being too aggressive.
-Be aware that there are French cultural differences in Quebec.
+A handshake is a standard business greeting.
+Canadians value courtesy and modesty and avoid being too aggressive.
+Note that there are French-speaking cultural differences in Quebec.

 Business Etiquette

-The business style is gentle and values consensus.
-Meetings are usually on time and orderly.
-There are fewer interruptions to others, and equality and respect are emphasized.
+The business style is moderate and values consensus.
+Meetings usually take place on time and in an orderly manner.
+Less interruption, emphasis on equality and respect.

 Business dining is similar to the United States, but may pay more attention to detail etiquette.
-The food culture in Quebec is closer to the French tradition.
+Quebec food culture is closer to the French tradition.

-Business gifts are uncommon, but small gifts are acceptable.
-In Quebec, it is polite to open the gift to the host on the spot.
+Business gifts are not common, but small gifts are acceptable.
+In Quebec, it is polite to open a gift to the host on the spot.

 巴西